 As per Hindu mythology, Girnar is said to be the place where Sri Krishna slayed mighty Yavana warrior Kalayavana.
 Notwthstandingly, the site is an important place of religious significance even for Buddhists.
 At a height of 3676 feet above the sea, and considered older than the Himalayas, Mount Girnar is home to various Jain temples and is one of the most astounding mountains capes of India.
 Further beyond the Jain temples at a height of 200 feet above, a rugged trekking route leads you to a spring of fresh water.
 At the summit is a shrine dedicated to Lord Dattareya and preserves his foot prints for paying respects.
 The place is revered by both Hindus and Jains alike.

-During the journey of Girnar Mountain, The first temple of lord Neminath is situated at 4,400 steps revered by Jains are both historical & architectural marvel and then Second Temple of Goddess Ambaji is situated at 5,200 steps, and the Last and highest temple of Lord Dattatreya is situated at 10,000 steps, which is popularly known as ‘Guru Shikhar’ or ‘Datta Shikhar, it is a major Hindu pilgrimage temple.
+During the pilgrimage of Girnar hill, The first temple of lord Neminath is situated on the 4,400 steps revered by Jains are both historical & architectural marvel and then Second Temple of Goddess Ambaji is situated on the 5,200 steps, and the Last and highest temple of Lord Dattatreya is situated on the 10,000 steps, which is popularly known as ‘Guru Shikhar’ or ‘Datta Shikhar, it is a major Hindu pilgrimage site atop of hill.

-Other than a religious destination, the Girnar Mountain is also famous for a its trekking destination.
-One of the most beautiful, difficult and adventurous treks, travelers need to climb 10,000 steps and it takes about 5-6 hours to complete.
+Other than a religious destination, the Girnar Mountain is also famous for its trekking destination.
+One of the most beautiful, difficult and adventurous treks, to reach top Girnar hill which is an 10,000 step stair travel from the hill below and takes about 5-6 hours to complete.